ccsb-scripps/Meeko/docs/source/cli_lig_prep.rst

 .. option:: --multimol_targz_size <size>

    Define the number of PDBQT files per `.tar.gz` archive.
 Default is 10000.
+Only effective when used with `-z, --multimol_targz`.

 .. option:: -, --